 The convex sapphire crystal plays nicely with the polished bezel making the watch look even more refined.

 What disappointed me a little was its relatively low water resistance rating.
 A sporty chronograph with water tightness of just 50 meters?
-Well, that’s not really convincing.
-Of course, it is still good for taking a shower or an occasional swim, but I would still feel somewhat nervous submerging it under water.
+Well, that’s not convincing.
+Of course, it is still good for taking a shower or an occasional swim, but I would still feel somewhat nervous submerging it underwater.

-Although clearly inspired by the famous Breitling design, the strap doesn’t look like a rip-off.
-It looks quite neat with its fine leather and accurate stitching.
-It will probably be a lot more comfortable during hot summers allowing you wrist to breathe.
-Perhaps, you would also need to get yourself a nice pair of driving gloves in matching color to make you image complete.
+Although probably inspired by Breitling, the strap doesn’t look like a rip-off.
+It looks neat with its fine leather and accurate stitching.
+It will probably be a lot more comfortable during hot summers allowing your wrist to breathe.
+Perhaps, you would also need to get yourself a nice pair of driving gloves in a matching color to make your image complete.

-The very dark green, almost black color of the dial seems to be a very nice choice, especially when it is combined with rose gold-plated surface of the case.
+The very dark green, almost black color of the dial is a great choice, especially when it is combined with the rose gold-plated surface of the case.

-Probably referring to the dark green paint that some Austin Healeys were sold in, the color provides the dial with a sense of depth and actually makes the watch look a lot more elegant than you could have probably imagined when dealing with a relatively inexpensive timekeeper from Frederique Constant.
+Probably referring to the dark green paint that some Austin Healeys were sold in, the color provides the dial with a sense of depth and actually makes it look more elegant than you could have probably imagined when dealing with a relatively inexpensive timekeeper from Frederique Constant.

-As it is often the case lately when it comes to vintage-themed chronographs, the timekeeper’s face sports only two sub-dials: a small seconds display at 9 hours and a 30-minute chronograph indicator at 3 o’clock.
-Together with the usual Healey logo on the bottom part of the dial, as well as nicely done guillochework on the central part of the dial, the whole display looks quite balanced.
+As is often the case lately when it comes to vintage-themed chronographs, the timekeeper’s face sports only two sub-dials: a small seconds display at 9 hours and a 30-minute chronograph indicator at 3 o’clock.
+Together with the usual Healey logo on the bottom part, as well as nicely done guilloche-work on the central part of the dial, the whole display looks well-balanced.
 Even the logo at 12 o’clock that otherwise would look like somebody at FC had a CAPS LOCK problem, doesn’t sting my eyes that much.

-Frankly, I miss a simple calendar aperture (that’s something that I would require from a sporty timekeeper to enter my short-list), but I also understand that, adding one, it would probably ruin esthetics of the watch.
+Frankly, I miss a simple calendar aperture (that’s something that I would require from a sporty timekeeper to enter my shortlist), but I also understand that adding one would probably ruin the aesthetics of the watch.